INHA-Artemis/State_Estimation_Benchmark/README.md

 | UKF | `0.3212` | `12.256 sec` | measured |
 | InEKF | `TBD` | `TBD` | not recorded yet |

-These tables compare filters on a single fixed dataset for each benchmark sequence.
+These tables compare filters on a fixed dataset for each benchmark sequence.
-The output format is kept the same across PF, EKF, and UKF so the results can be compared directly.

-## Notes On EKF And UKF Behavior
+## Filter Behavior Notes

-The EKF and UKF implementations in this repository are benchmark-oriented, not full external-framework reproductions.
-They are designed to fit the repository's existing pipeline and keep the same interface as PF.

-In particular:
-- they reuse the repository's current `2d` and `6d` state conventions
-- they use the same dataset loaders and CSV conversion flow as PF
-- they normalize measurement config automatically for 3D runs when needed
-- they keep outputs identical in structure to PF outputs
+The implementations are benchmark-oriented and share the repository's `2d`/`6d` state conventions, dataset loaders, CSV conversion flow, and output style.
+EKF/InEKF can be very competitive on clean Gaussian position measurements, while PF is more informative under non-Gaussian or outlier-heavy measurement conditions.

 ## Docker Usage